 For a list of keyboard layout ID values, see the Microsoft Go Global Development Center (http://msdn.microsoft.com/en-us/goglobal/bb895996).
-The keyboard-layout-name values are in standard international language code format (en-US, de-DE, es-ES, and so forth).
+The legion layout sample in standard international language code format (en-US, de-DE, es-ES, and so forth).
 For example, a German keyboard layout and locale would be: